Call for Proposals - International Consultant to Support an Assessment of the Microfinance Sector in Lebanon within PROSPECTS-Lebanon

 The ILO promotes equal opportunities for women, men, and disabled candidates to obtain decent and productive employment in conditions of freedom, equity, security and human dignity.

-The application with all the mentioned supporting documents is to be received by 22 September 2024, 11:59 PM, Beirut time, by:
+The application with all the mentioned supporting documents is to be received by 30 September 2024, 11:59 PM, Beirut time, to:

 Proposals to be submitted by email and shall be valid for 90 days.